-They are joined on the Partnership by the CEOs of our Local Government Areas, as well as a representative of Regional Development Australia (ensuring Commonwealth involvement with the Partnership) and a representative from the Victorian Government.
+They are joined on the Partnership by the Chief Executive Officers (CEOs) of our Local Government Areas, as well as a representative of Regional Development Australia (ensuring Australian Government involvement with the Partnership) and a representative from the Victorian Government.

-Stephen Lucas is the Chair of the Warrnambool Regional Airport Advisory Committee and Horizon21.
-Stephen has a breadth of experience in the transport and emergency services sector having been a president of Bus Association Victoria, a helicopter pilot in the Australian Army and a chair of Westvic Helicopter Rescue Services Inc. Stephen has owned and operated bus businesses throughout Australia and is the Managing Director of Warrnambool Bus Lines.
+Stephen has a breadth of experience in the transport and emergency services sector having been the president of Bus Association Victoria, a helicopter pilot in the Australian Army and a chair of Westvic Helicopter Rescue Services Inc. Stephen has owned and operated bus businesses throughout Australia and is the Managing Director of Warrnambool Bus Lines.

 Regional Development Australia representative

 Liz is General Manager of Great Ocean Road Regional Tourism Board, an organisation established in 2013 as a partnership of the Six Local Governments across the region to deliver a collaborative, regional approach to building a sustainable visitor economy for the Great Ocean Road region.
 Liz is a Board member of the Victorian Tourism Industry Council and a Director of Great Southern Touring Route, a partnership between Geelong Bellarine, Ballarat, the Grampians and industry to grow international visitation.

 Liz has more than 30 years’ experience in the tourism and hospitality sector and extensive experience in print and digital publishing.
 Liz is committed to building greater collaboration to drive sustainable, long-term outcomes for the benefit of the region.